kennisnet/WP-plugin-OAIPMH/README.txt

 = Changelog =
 2.2.3
-* Updated function to static to ensure PHP 8 compatiblity
+* Better documentation how to set orphaned records to deleted state

 2.2.2
 * Updated class from protected to public to ensure PHP 8 compatiblity